 Click on or tap an attraction to read the description.
 Click or tap again to hide the description.

-The large hill which overshadows the town, The Nut is actually the core or volcanic plug of what was once a volcano over 13 million years ago.
+The large hill which overshadows the town and dominates Circular Head, The Nut is actually the core or volcanic plug of what was once a volcano over 13 million years ago.
 Almost surrounded by ocean, the Nut rises 152 metres above sea level.
 It is now a state reserve and has a range of bird life including Short Tailed Shearwater (muttonbird), Nankeen Kestrel, Peregrine Falcons, Silver Gulls, Little Penguins and Orange Bellied Parrots.
 Visitors to the Nut can either walk via a path or take the Nut Chairlift ride to the summit for a unique view of Stanley and surrounding areas.
 There is a 30 minute walk around the summit with lookouts and interpretation signs along the way.

 The Nut is an extraodinary geological feature looming above the village of Stanley and can be seen from a great distance.
 At the top there are excellent views over the town and Bass Strait.
 There is a diversified circular walk around the top of the Nut with a number of well formed viewing platforms.
 Most of the walk is through windy grasslands with several lookouts, but one section is through a small forest and has an enchanted feel.
 The track is nearly 2 kilometres long.
 There is a sheltered gully which provides welcome relief from the strong wind that was blowing.

 Provides a fascinating sea-life experience.
 Located on the waters' edge alongside Stanley's fishing fleet, housed in a shed originally constructed for crayfish processing, Stanley Seaquarium transforms the building into a fascinating discovery of Tasmanian sea-life.
 Fisherman's Dock, Wharf Road, Stanley TAS 7331.
 Ph (03) 6458 2052